amitmerchant1990/how-products-got-their-name/README.md

 It has been derived from xerography, a word derived from the Greek xeros (dry) and graphos (writing).

+### Debian (Operation system)

+Debian was first announced on August 16, 1993, by Ian Murdock, who initially called the system 'the Debian Linux Release'.
+The word 'Debian' was formed as a portmanteau of the first name of his then-girlfriend Debra Lynn and his own first name.

+### MongoDB (Database)

+"MongoDB" derives from the word "humongous" because of the database’s ability to scale up with ease and hold very large amounts of data.

 ## Contribute

 Do you have some more products/projects to add which have interesting origin to their name?
 Please go ahead and add to this list.